-7.9.1 Prima facie deadline.
-The prima facie deadline for the completion of work in a course is the last day of the examination week for the trimester in which the course is taken.
+- 7.9.1 Prima facie deadline.
+The prima facie deadline for the completion of work in a course is the last day of the examination week for the trimester in which the course is taken. - 7.9.2 Grade Submission.
+Coursework must be completed and grades submitted by the dates noted below.
+However, some colleges have established earlier deadlines (than those noted below) for the completion of coursework and the submission of grades.
+Instructors and students are bound to the earlier dates.